 Breast Augmentation Columbus

-Breast augmentations are one of the most common procedures performed by top Columbus board-certified plastic surgeons Dr. Bivik Shah and Dr. Robert F. Centeno here at CIPS.
-They are two of the busiest breast implant surgeons in the country.
+Breast augmentations are one of the most common procedures performed by top Columbus board-certified plastic surgeon Dr. Bivik Shah here at CIPS.
+He is one of the busiest breast implant surgeons in the country.

 Many women find they cannot fit into all types of clothes or swimwear due to their breast size.
 These women often find that a breast augmentation provides not only the self-confidence boost that they’ve been seeking, but also the ability to wear whatever they want.

 Choosing Your Surgeon

 Perhaps the most important step of your breast augmentation journey is choosing the best surgeon for you.
 Whether that means you receive your augmentation here at CIPS or not, we like to provide a list of questions for you to consider when searching for a plastic surgeon:

 - Is this surgeon board certified?
 Fun fact: not all plastic surgeons are, yet they are still allowed to practice.
-Here at CIPS, rest assured that both of our surgeons have their board certifications, meaning that they were trained for plastic surgery, specifically.
+Here at CIPS, rest assured that our surgeon has their board certifications, meaning that they were trained for plastic surgery, specifically.

 - Does this surgeon have a gallery in which I can view his/her previous work?